exigow/intellij-gdscript/readme.md

 ![Travis (.org)](https://img.shields.io/travis/exigow/intellij-gdscript) ![GitHub](https://img.shields.io/github/license/exigow/intellij-gdscript)

+TODO fix build link (should point to build status page, not svg image file)

 Plugin is compatible with **any** product developed by JetBrains based on the IntelliJ Platform (*IntelliJ IDEA*, *Android Studio*, *PyCharm*, *CLion*, and so on).

 ## Usage & Development